dr6kl/buguet/README.md

 ```
 By default localhost:8545 endpoint is used.

-Solidity compiler.
-Compiled contracts in format produced by `solc` with --combined-json option.
+Compiled contracts in format produced by `solc` with `--combined-json` option.
-Each contracts called in transaction should be compiled with the same solidity
+Each contract called in transaction should be compiled with the same solidity
-version as they deployed on blockchain (multiple versions can be used for one transaction).
+version as it deployed on the blockchain (multiple versions can be used for one transaction).

 ### Installation